(This posting includes a form which you are welcome to use with your students.) *

 This posting is discussed on my YouTube video ESL Writing Class Activity: Fun, Lively and Productive

 This is a paragraph that a student secretly wrote to describe one of her classmates.
 All the students are circulating around the periphery of the room, reading description hanging on the wall with no names on and trying to determine who is being described in the paragraphs.
-Each student seems very focused on reading the descriptions, searching for the classmate who is the object of the description but also looking out of the corner of their eyes to see what kind of reaction others are having to the description that they secretly wrote just an hour earlier.
+Each student seems very focused on reading the descriptions, searching for the classmate who is the object of the description but also looking out of the corner of their eyes to see what kind of reaction others are having to the description that they secretly wrote.
 There is energy in the room, a lot of interacting and a lot of laughing.

 Describe your classmate activity

 In brief, the steps for this activity are:

 1) The students are secretly assigned by the teacher to a classmate to describe.

 2) They write a description.
 It can be a list (for lower levels) or a paragraph (for higher ones).

 3) They give their papers to the teacher, who briefly looks them over to make sure that there is nothing inappropriate on them.

 4) At random, the teacher returns the papers (perhaps the next day) to the students, and each one tapes the one that they were given on the walls of the classroom.
 These have no names on them, only a number.

 5) They move about the room, read the descriptions and write on a separate piece of paper the name of the classmate who is described.